nrinaudo/nrinaudo.github.com/_recschemes/fix.md

 ![cata with Fix F-Algebra](./img/catafix-project-hl-3.svg)
 </span>

-We can reuse all the F-Algebras that we have defined earlier without any other additional change.
+We can reuse all the F-Algebras that we have defined earlier without any additional change.

 ## `product` in terms of `cataFix`